 Patrons meet a STEM Educator at the lab doors and are introduced to the day’s inquiry- based challenges.
 Groups will then have time to design, test, and refine their projects to fulfill the posed requirements.
 These activities may include circuitry, K’Nex design challenges, iPad activities, Pre-K activities, 3D printing, and introductory computer coding and robotics.

 The Whitaker Center Education Department is very excited to grow the Drop-in STEM offerings as new technologies and activities are developed.

 How is it going to impact the community?

-For the first time, all Whitaker Center patrons will have a chance to explore these labs.
+For the first time, ALL Whitaker Center patrons will have a chance to explore these labs.
 In the past, the labs were used for paid programming separate from the Science Center.
-With the new larger doors and open floor plan concept, patrons will be able to explore engaging activities while also visiting the Harsco Science Center.
+With new larger doors and open floor plan concept, patrons are now able to explore engaging activities while also visiting the Harsco Science Center.
 These spaces will no longer be exclusive but rather inclusive to the Science Center guest.

 What programs will be added to the Whitaker Center Education portfolio?

-Whitaker Center will be developing their coding and robotics curriculum in the next year.
+Whitaker Center is developing the computer coding and robotics curriculum for the next year.
 This programming will be held within the STEM Design Studios and will be continually evolving and meeting the needs of 21st Century learners.
-Also, the Education Department plans to explore expanded offerings for Pre-K learners in and out of the STEM Design Studios.
-With the new studios, the future is bright for Whitaker Center’s Education Department.
+Additionally, the Whitaker Center Education Department plans to explore expanded offerings for Pre-K learners in and out of the STEM Design Studios.
+With the new STEM Design Sttudios, the future is bright for Whitaker Center’s Education Department.

 The Best Performance, Science and Cinema Space in PA